Alignment Collaborative for Education

 Our first three areas of work and committees called “A-teams” are Early Education, Trauma-Informed Care, and Educational Pathways.
 Each committee is co-chaired by an educator and a community member.

-Representing U-46 as A-team chairs are Peggy Ondera, Director of Early Learners Initiatives; John Heiderscheidt; Director of School Safety & Culture and Lela Majstorovic, Assistant Superintendent of Secondary Schools Instruction & Equity.
+Representing U-46 as A-team co-chairs are Kathleen Cox, Director of Early Learners Initiatives; John Heiderscheidt, Director of School Safety & Culture; and Mitchell Briesemeister, Director of Educational Pathways.

-For a Fact Sheet on ACE, click here.
+For a Fact Sheet on Alignment, click here.